Greenway Court, Virginia: History

 Greenway Court was the center of the "Northern Neck Proprietary" or "Fairfax Grant", which passed to Thomas Fairfax, 6th Lord Fairfax of Cameron from his mother's family, the Culpepers, who had taken proprietorship of the land in 1673.
 Fairfax laid out the Greenway Court estate in 1747, intending it to be a much larger establishment than it became.
 The main house was a 1 1/2-story timber structure with long sloping roofs and corbelled brick chimneys.
-It was originally intended to house the land steward, but it was occupied by Fairfax with his nephew, Thomas Bryan Martin, until his death in 1781.
-Fairfax employed a young George Washington as a surveyor on his extensive land holdings.
+It was originally intended to house the land steward, but Fairfax occupied it with his nephew, Thomas Bryan Martin, until he died in 1781.
+Fairfax employed a young George Washington on his extensive land holdings as a surveyor.

 Abandoned, the roof of the main house at Greenway Court collapsed in 1834, after which the structure was pulled down.

 A visit to this estate is the subject of "A Night at Greenway Court," an 1896 short story by Willa Cather.